Metallic Epoxy Flooring Vancouver, BC

 What makes metallic epoxy a luxury decorative floor finish

-Metallic epoxy is chosen for one reason first: it looks premium.
-The right system also delivers seamless cleanability and durable protection, with sheen and traction tuned to the environment.
-The foundation is prep-first installation and a clear coat selected for real use.
+Metallic epoxy is chosen for visual impact first, but the right system also gives you a seamless surface, easier cleaning, and protective performance tuned to the environment.
+The foundation is still prep-first installation and a clear coat selected for real use.

 Luxury depth and movement